Accused captor of 13-year-old Wisconsin girl due in court

 (Reuters) - The man accused of kidnapping a 13-year-old Wisconsin girl after murdering her parents is due in court on Monday to face charges, days after the teen ended her 88-day-ordeal by escaping the rural home where she was held hostage.

-Jake Patterson, 21, was arrested shortly after Jayme Closs’ rescue on Thursday, but police have so far said little about what might have motivated him to target the girl and her parents.
+Jake Patterson, 21, was arrested shortly after Jayme Closs freed herself on Thursday, but police have so far said little about what might have motivated him to target the girl and her parents.
 The parents were discovered shot dead in their home in October, sparking a massive search for the missing teen.

 Patterson was due in Barron County Circuit Court at 3:30 p.m.
-CST (2130 GMT), according to court officials.
+CST (2130 GMT) to face two counts of first-degree murder and one count each of kidnapping and burglary, according to court officials.

 Closs had a joyous reunion with family members and her dog after her rescue, relatives told ABC’s “Good Morning America” on Monday.